makersacademy/airport_challenge/README.md

 * There can only be one Air
 * There can be multiple Planes
 * There can be multiple Airports
-* Atc owns the Air, Planes, Airpots and Sd
+* There is a World that owns the Air
+* Planes and Airports can be put into the World
 * Planes can either be in the Air, or in an Airport
 * Atc decides where the planes go
 * Atc can ask Planes to land at an Airport and will receive a message confirming if this was successful or not
 * Atc can ask Planes to takeoff from an Airport and will recieve a message confirming if this was successful or not
 * Atc can ask an Airport if a Plane is there
 * Atc can ask the Air if a Plane is there
-* Planes are created in the Air (for simplicity)
+* Planes go into the Air when they are added to the World (for simplicity)
 * There can be more than one Plane at an Airport
 * Airports have a maximum capacity of Planes
 * Planes can't land if the Airport is at capacity